ACHIEVEMENTS AND PERFORMANCE – April 2014 – March 2015

 - Universal jobmatch training,

-- Other ad hoc training courses we run ourselves are by other organisations.
+- Other ad hoc training courses we run ourselves or with other organisations.

 Weekly social groups and activities including: